-The same processes of hydrolyzation and ferrying by micelles takes place for phospholipids and cholesterol using different pancreatic lipases.
+The same processes of hydrolization and ferrying by micelles takes place for phospholipids and cholesterol using different pancreatic lipases.

 Inside the intestinal membrane, the FFAs are re-synthesized into triglycerides.
 The triglycerides cholesterol, phospholipids and some apoprotein B (about 9% phospholipids, 3% cholesterol and 1% apoprotein B) are packaged into tiny (0.08-0.6 microns) phospholipid vesicles called chylomicrons which leave the intestinal cells.
-They are too big for capillaries but can flow via lacteals into the lymphatic system.91 The chylomicrons transport the fats and cholesterol through the aqueous lymph and then into the venous blood via the thoracic duct.92 From the blood, they are stored either in the liver or in adipose tissue.
+They are too big for capillaries but can flow via lacteals into the lymphatic system.84 The chylomicrons transport the fats and cholesterol through the aqueous lymph and then into the venous blood via the thoracic duct.85 From the blood, they are stored either in the liver or in adipose tissue.

-- 89 This subject was discussed in some detail in section 7.1.4. - 90 This topic based mainly on Guyton and Hall, 792. - 91 Guyton and Hall, 819. - 92 Explained in the chapter on the lymphatic system.
+- 81 Columnar epithelial cells, i.e., cylindrical cells on the intestinal wall, whose large surface area facilitates the transfer of molecules from the intestine. - 82 This subject was discussed in some detail in section 7.1.4. - 83 This topic based mainly on Guyton and Hall, 792.